pymupdf/PyMuPDF/docs/faq.rst

             # do something with it (it is a bytes object or None)
             # e.g. just write it back:
             if stream:
-                doc.updatefStream(xref, stream)
+                doc.updateStream(xref, stream)

-:meth:`Document.xrefStream` automatically returns a stream decompressed as a bytes object -- and :meth:`Document.updatefStream` automatically compresses it (where beneficial).
+:meth:`Document.xrefStream` automatically returns a stream decompressed as a bytes object -- and :meth:`Document.updateStream` automatically compresses it (where beneficial).

 ----------------------------------